Laquinimod

 This is laquinimod

 It has been shown in experimental models of autoimmune/inflammatory diseases that laquinimod targets the aryl hydrocarbon receptor (AhR) that is present in antigen-presenting cells and involved in the regulation of these cells.
-By targeting the AhR, antigen presenting cells are re-programmed to become tolerogenic, so that instead of activating pro-inflammatory T cells, regulatory T cells with anti-inflammatory properties are activated leading to dampening of the inflammation.
+By targeting the AhR, antigen presenting cells are re-programmed to become tolerogenic, so that instead of activating pro-inflammatory T cells, regulatory T cells with anti-inflammatory properties are activated leading to a dampening of the inflammation.

 Non-Infectious Uveitis

-Non-infectious uveitis (NIU) is the inflammation of the uveal tract (iris, ciliary body, and choroid), but can also lead to inflammation of nearby tissues, such as the retina, the optic nerve, and the vitreous humor, in the absence of an infectious cause.
-The uvea is crucial for the delivery of oxygen and nutrients to the eye tissues, and inflammation of the uvea can cause serious tissue damage to the eye, with symptoms including general vision problems and a risk of blindness.
+Non-infectious uveitis (NIU) is the inflammation of the uveal tract (iris, ciliary body, and choroid), but can also lead to an inflammation of nearby tissues, such as the retina, the optic nerve, and the vitreous humor, in the absence of an infectious cause.
+The uvea is crucial for the delivery of oxygen and nutrients to the eye tissues, and an inflammation of the uvea can cause serious tissue damage to the eye, with symptoms including general vision problems and a risk of blindness.
 Furthermore, floater spots in the eye, eye pain and redness, photophobia, headache, small pupils, and alteration of iris color are common symptoms.

 If left untreated, uveitis can lead to severe eye problems, including blindness, cataract, glaucoma, damage to the optic nerve, and detachment of the retina.
-Non-infectious uveitis often occurs in connection with systemic autoimmune diseases such as sarcoidosis, multiple sclerosis and Crohn’s disease.
+Non-infectious uveitis often occurs in con- nection with systemic autoimmune diseases such as sarcoidosis, multiple sclerosis and Crohn’s disease.
 Uveitis can be divided into subtypes depending on the location of the inflammation.
 Intermediate, posterior and panuveitis (non-anterior non-infectious uveitis, NA-NIU) are the most severe and highly recurrent forms which can cause blindness if left untreated.
 Laquinimod will be developed as a new treatment option for non-infectious uveitis.

 The market

-There are limited treatment options for patients with NA-NIU The drug of choice for most patients remains long term high dose corticosteroid therapy.
+There are limited treatment options for patients with NA-NIU.
+The drug of choice for most patients remains long term high dose corticosteroid therapy.
 Still, about 40 percent of patients fail in achieving disease control, or cannot continue with high dose corticosteroids due to side effects (Rosenbaum JT.
 Uveitis: treatment.
 In: Post TW, ed.
 UpToDate.
 Waltham (MA): UpToDate; 2021).

-Recently, intra-ocular corticosteroid injections have been introduced with benefit for some patients and may limit the systemic corticosteroid-related side effects.
+Recently, intra-ocular corticosteroid injections have been introduced with a benefit for some patients and may limit the systemic corticosteroid-related side effects.
 However, the procedure of injecting a sustained release depot directly in the eye is associated with risks such as cataract and increased intraocular pressure.

 Approximately 1.7 million patients in the nine major markets were diagnosed with uveitis 2020, whereof approx. 600,000 patients received treatment.
 Of these about 205,000 will fail corticosteroids and are candidates for the 2nd line of treatment (Global Data Report June 2021, Uveitis – Market Forecast 2019-2029).

-The global sales of drugs for uveitis totaled approx. USD 300 million in 2020, and sales are expected to reach approximately USD 0.8 billion by 2029 (Global Data Report June 2021, Uveitis – Market Forecast 2019-2029).
+The global sales of drugs for uveitis totalled approx. USD 300 million in 2020, and sales are expected to reach approximately USD 0.8 billion by 2029 (Global Data Report June 2021, Uveitis – Market Forecast 2019-2029).

 Non-infectious non-anterior Uveitis – addressable opportunity as one subset of uveitis